What is biohacking? A 2026 clinical guide to separate evidence from wellness marketing, with prudent dosing, metrics, risks and a checklist.

 Low-grade chronic inflammation, often called inflammaging, is one of the most relevant mechanisms in aging.
 Franceschi et al. describe it as a shared axis linking aging, metabolism, immunity and the microbiome (Nature Reviews Endocrinology, 2018; DOI: 10.1038/s41574-018-0059-4).
 López-Otín et al. included chronic inflammation and dysbiosis among the updated 12 hallmarks of aging (Cell, 2023; DOI: 10.1016/j.cell.2022.11.001).

-Some advanced therapies try to modulate this terrain: medical ozone therapy, therapeutic plasma exchange, hyperbaric oxygen therapy, photobiomodulation, nutrition protocols and exercise.
-Evidence strength varies.
+In a clinical setting, some advanced therapies try to modulate this terrain: medical ozone therapy, therapeutic plasma exchange, hyperbaric oxygen therapy, photobiomodulation, nutrition protocols and exercise.
+They do not belong in the same category as a cold shower or a wearable: they are medical or technical interventions that require indication, consent, safety review and follow-up.
+Evidence strength also varies.
 A 2024 randomized trial of ozone injections for chronic musculoskeletal pain showed pain reduction compared with steroid injection at several follow-up points, but the study was small and had limitations (Pain Physician, 2024; PMID: 38805526).

 The right conclusion is not “ozone reverses aging”.
 It is: in specific clinical contexts, it may be considered with indication, dose, route, contraindications and follow-up.